Skiblinx/url-sci/README.md

 # Project Scissor

-A url shortening application, still in progress...
+A url shortening application, still in develpment...

 ## Table of Contents